 McMahon was not sure how long he had been sailing in the B-17’s tail, where he was or what would greet him below except the hard earth, and it was approaching quickly.
 McMahon leaned out of his hatch, scanned the skies, took a breath, and leaped.

 Within seconds, he was plunging to the earth at 130 knots.
-He pulled the silver ring on his chute.
+He pulled the red rectangular-ring to activate his chute.
 A sudden jolt restrained his body with four times the force of gravity and slowed his descent by about 80 percent.
 McMahon realized at about 200 feet altitude that his damaged parachute was not slowing him enough; he hit the ground with a thud, at about 25 miles-per-hour — injuring both knees.

 McMahon retrieved his survival knife, freed himself, and gathered up the white silk that had saved his life.
 As he was hiding it, he saw a figure in the distance headed toward him.
 He unholstered his .45.